kit-dsn/lightning-tla/Readme.md

 How to Run
 ----------

 The recommended way is to run the model checker directly on your Unix system.
-This requires `java` to be in your `$PATH`.
+This requires `java` to be in your `$PATH` (on Ubuntu, you can install the `openjdk-17-jre-headless` package, for example).
 Alternatively, you can use the Docker image provided.
 Note that the model checker can be much slower when using Docker compared to native execution.
 The following explanation assumes that the working directory is the root directory of this repository.